 Hating your life is not a pretty state to be in.
 Wrong choices and regret tend to put you off course.
 I remember when I noticed my life suddenly starting to lose all its colours.
 I felt lost.
 I was paralysed by the revulsion when I catalogued all my failures that made my life unenjoyable, to say the least.

-If you have had enough of loathing, start reclaiming your life.
+So, if you have had enough of loathing, start reclaiming your life.
 It may be a long road to travel.
 Still, you are bound to become sager afterwards — not to mention happier.
+If you are wondering what to do when you hate your life, here are the 10 steps you owe it to yourself to take:

 1. Take time to reflect

-The very first step you need to take is to understand why you hate your life.
+The first essential step you need to take is to understand why you're unhappy with your life.
 It may be obvious, like having a job that drains your energy and has no higher purpose whatsoever.
 In other instances, the source of your hatred may not be so obvious.
 It could be a group of aspects of your life, like an unsupportive family, lack of time for hobbies, overly expensive apartment, wrong profession, and so on.

 I-hate-my-life.jpg